orlamadden/personafy/README.md

 #### Register

-- Visitors to the website can sign up to the website and have an account.
+- Visitors to the website can sign up and have an account.
 Users need to fill out a basic form which requires entering a username and password.
 Username and password are stored in the users collection in the database.

 #### Log in